Wellness

 Understanding fever

 Fever is a temporary increase in body temperature that occurs in response to an infection or illness.
-It is the body’s natural defence mechanism for fighting off pathogens and stimulating the immune system.
+It is the body’s natural defense mechanism for fighting off pathogens and stimulating the immune system.
 Symptoms may include sweating, chills, headaches, and muscle aches.

 Can you sweat out a fever?